Growth and Development, Ages 2 to 5 Years - Common Concerns

 - Sleep: Helping Your Children-and Yourself-Sleep Well

-help keep a child safe, a parent or caregiver must always be aware of the
+help keep your child safe, it's very important to be aware of your

 child's abilities and the environment, whether it is the home, a playground, or

 a public place.
-These abilities change as the child grows and gains new skills.
+These abilities change as your child grows and gains new skills.

 For more information on safety issues, see the topic